 MASTERING SHORT VOWELS

 When you are working with initial consonants, using word families helps the student get a preview at the families that are coming.
 We begin with short a words with common endings such as MAN, CAN, FAN, and TAN.
 Why is this?
 Well, it puts the focus on the initial consonant, right?
 Then, we change the ending consonant with the same vowel sound by comparing words like MAN, FAN, and PAN with MAT, FAT, and PAT.
-Later, when a family such at HOT, COT, and POT is compared to HAT, CAT, and PAT, the attention moves to the short vowel sound.
+Later, when you compare families such at HOT, COT, and POT and HAT, CAT, and PAT, your attention shifts to the short vowel sound.

-As we work on vowels, we focus on comparing vowels that are produced in different parts of the mouth.
-Sounds that are often confused are e/a and e/i because these are produced in a very close part of the mouth.
+As you work on short vowels, focus on comparing those produced in different parts of the mouth.
+Vowels that students confuse are e/a and e/i because they are produced in a very close part of the mouth.
 Instead, contrast a/i/o or o/e.
 Below is a possible sequence of word family study.

 Remember that the GOAL is for students to apply what they’ve learned to their reading too.
-They will begin to generalize the ability to “chunk” the-vowel-and-what-follows in other words which even carries over into multisyllabic words.
-My friend, Emily from Curious Firsties made THIS FREEBIE and I have used it quite a bit with my tutoring students this summer.
+Students begin to generalize the ability to “chunk” the vowel and what follows in other words over time.
+This even carries over into multisyllabic words.
+My friend, Emily from Curious Firsties made THIS FREEBIE.
+I have used it quite a bit with my tutoring students this summer.
 Working with nonsense words and applying the chunks to 2 syllable words helps my students build automaticity in their reading.

 MOVING ON WITH BLENDS AND DIGRAPHS